 In the 1960s, the structure had been unceremoniously uprooted and moved from Pottstown to an untended lot along Route 724 in North Coventry Township.
 The eyesore would remain a forlorn fixture there for years, and it apparently made an impact on Hall during his rambles through the countryside.

-Over the years, fans and souvenir hunters stripped the structure.
+Over the years of rock history, fans and souvenir hunters stripped the structure.
 By 1983 it was a mere husk of its former self.
 Shortly thereafter, what remained was removed completely.
 “I saw those two boys at one of my parties,” Mayerson says.
 “They said they’d heard of Jim [Croce] and wanted to meet him.
 I’m not sure if the three ever connected.”